dumlutimuralp/antrea-packet-walks/part_b/README.md

 # 5. Service to Backend Pod
 [Back to table of contents](https://github.com/dumlutimuralp/antrea-packet-walks/blob/master/part_b/README.md#part-b)

-**The assumption at this stage is, in the previous step, kube-proxy managed NAT rules in iptables translated the backendsvc service IP to the backend1 pod' s IP (which is on the same node)** to service the request that came from the frontend pod in the previous section.
-The other scenario, in which iptables translates the flow to backend2 pod IP, will be explained in [Part C](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_c).
+**The assumption at this stage is, in the previous step, kube-proxy managed NAT rules in iptables translated the backendsvc service IP (10.104.65.133) to the backend1 pod' s IP (10.222.1.47, which is on the same node)** to service the request that came from the frontend pod in the previous section.
+The flow that will be explained in this section is shown below.

-As mentioned in the assumption above, the kube-proxy managed iptables NAT rule DNATed backendsvc IP (10.104.65.133) to backend1 pod IP (10.222.1.47).
-Hence, the flow that will be explained in this section is shown below.
+**Note 1:** The other scenario, in which iptables translates the flow to backend2 pod IP, is explained in [Part C](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_c).

 ![](2020-09-21-18-05-57.png)

 To verify the Ethernet and IP headers of this flow, a quick tcpdump on the antrea-gw0 interface of the Worker 1 node would reveal the source and destination IP/MAC of this flow.

-While performing "curl" on frontend pod, connect to the Kubernetes Worker 1 node and get tcpdump.
+While performing "curl backendsvc" on frontend pod, connect to the Kubernetes Worker 1 node and get tcpdump.
 As shown below.

 <pre><code>
 vmware@master:~$ kubectl exec -it frontend -- sh